eyedeekay/femtowiki/README.md

 To use postgres, run `./femtowiki -dbdriver postgres -dsn postgres://pguser:pgpasswd@localhost/dbname`

 To save an sqlite db at a different location, run `./femtowiki -dsn path/to/mywiki.db`.

+- `-usei2p=<bool>`: Use `./femtowiki -usei2p=true` to forward the service to i2p.
+- `-i2pini file`: Use `./femtowiki -i2pini contrib/tunnels.femtowiki.conf` to configure an i2p service with an ini-like file.

+When using i2p, the listening port will be set by the i2p configuration, and arguments passed to -addr will be canceled out.

 Commands
 --------